Aardvark Firefox Extension

 G Global Make a javascript global variable that points to this element, named "elem1", "elem2", etc.

-X XPath Show the XPath of the element
+X XPath Insert the XPath of the element into the Javascript Snippet editor. (what snippet editor you may ask?)

 H Help Show (or hide) the list of keystrokes